Choosing an electricity supplier

 On 1 January 2013, Estonia’s electricity market was opened, the objective of which was to create competition between electricity producers and electricity suppliers.
 For consumers this means an opportunity to choose the most suitable electricity supplier, irrespective of which company is providing network services to them.
 The network service contract is entered into with a network operator of the respective region.

-You can find more information about the open electricity market on the website avatud2013.ee or the website of Estonia’s principle network operator, Elering.
+You can find more information about the open electricity market on the website of Estonia’s principle network operator, Elering.
 Licensed electricity suppliers can be found in the Register of Economic Activities, where you can check whether the electricity supplier you chose is licensed to operate (choose area of activity: sale of electric power).

 Who can choose an electricity supplier